GaetanLepage/phd-manuscript/sections/5_rl/4_results/0_index.typ

 Due to the significant expressivity of the feature vector extracted by the localizer backbone, it is easy to learn to move towards the source.
 Let us denote this specific policy #pi-optimal.
 Our initial experiments with the pre-trained backbone showed excellent performance, and the agent could consistently learn #pi-optimal.
-However, additional ablation studies demonstrated that the agent completely ignored the reward signal.
-Completely numbing the reward by setting it to a constant or random value did not change the learnt behavior and the policy was still converging to #pi-optimal.
+However, additional ablation studies demonstrated that setting the reward to a constant or random value did not change the learnt behavior, and the policy was still converging to #pi-optimal.
 We interpret that the loss for the value function #ppo-value-loss (@eq:rl:intro:ppo:value_loss) and the entropy bonus #ppo-entropy-bonus prevailed in the training dynamics.
 It was expected that instead of converging to #pi-optimal, the learnt policy #pi-theta would collapse to the static policy, denoted #pi-still.
 Indeed, in the absence of an informative reward signal and because of the penalties for hitting the room's walls (#reward-wall-penalty) and moving (#reward-movement-penalty), the agent would be expected to remain still.